-This is my official January 2018 Net Worth Update.
-Below are my actual numbers for ALL my investments and liabilities as of 01/31/2018.
+This is my official Net Worth Update for January of 2020.
+Below are my actual numbers for ALL my investments and liabilities as of 01/01/2020.
 Detailed explanations and a quick summary can be found below.
 If you would like to see my previous months net worth posts, please visit my Net Worth Tracker.
 I have been tracking my net worth monthly since May 2015.
 If you want to learn how to track net worth then check out how I am doing it.

 How To Track Net Worth